 Step 3: ESP8266

 Connecting your microcontroller to a WiFi module can open up a lot of possibilities such as IoT applications, home automation, sending sensor data over the WiFi.
 The ESP8266 is a cheap and reliable solution to achieve the same.
-The major challenge in interfacing the ESP8266 was most tutorials online use the Blynk app or a prebuilt library, but overcoming these challenges makes one truly understand how the ESP8266 works.
+The major challenge in interfacing with the ESP8266 was most tutorials online use the Blynk app or a prebuilt library, but overcoming these challenges makes one truly understand how the ESP8266 works.

 - The ESP8266 is interfaced using the UART interface available on pins 0 and 1 on the shakti processor